 The Chichicastenango market takes place every Thursday and Sunday.
 Local people, often dressed in traditional costumes, come from far to sell their goods.
 It’s perfect to shop souvenirs.
 But it’s also the best place to just walk around and observe everyday life.
 You can visit this colorful market via a small detour on the way to or from Antigua.
 In the following article you will read more about the Guatemala market Chichicastenango.

 The dry season in Guatemala runs from November to April.
 There will be less rain, but the area will be dry and brown.
 In the rainy season, that runs from May to October, it will be raining in the afternoon for sure.
 The advantage is that everything is flourishing, lush, green and beautiful.

 Also, dry season will offer clear blue skies.
 Wich is great for picture!
 But there is also a possibility of haze that cover the volcanoes, something that is not happening in the rainy season.
 It is therefore difficult to indicate the best travel time.
 You also have to be a bit lucky.
 My last visit to Lake Atitlan was around December / January.
 Everything was still green and lush, from the rainy season but there was no rain anymore.
 It felt like the perfect time to be there.
-If you want to read more about the best time to travel to Guatemala, read more in the following article.

 More about Guatemala?